The X Factor (American TV series): Judges

-At the time of announcing the U.S. version of The X Factor, Simon Cowell was the only confirmed judge for the show.
-He later said that he was taking the choices of whom to join him on the show very seriously, saying, "It's pointless hiring judges who don't know anything about the music business.
-I'll probably go and find someone who did what I did for a living.
-I was an A&R guy for 20 years."
+At the time of announcing the American version of The X Factor, Simon Cowell was the only confirmed judge for the show.
 Eventually, Grammy Award-winning record executive, songwriter, and record producer L.A.
 Reid, former The X Factor UK judge Cheryl Cole, and Cowell's former American Idol colleague Paula Abdul were confirmed to join Cowell in the judging panel.

-Cole was dropped from the show after two sets of auditions and was replaced by co-host Nicole Scherzinger from the Newark auditions.
+However, Nicole Scherzinger would replace Cole on the judging panel after two audition sites.